-In the Final Report PSTs can be assessed as:

-- E Exceeds (NQS descriptor has been met above expectation) - M Met (NQS descriptor has been met) - NM Not Met (NQS descriptor has not been met) Please note: If a Pre-service Teacher is awarded a NM for any of the standards, they must receive an "UNSATISFACTORY". - NE Not Encountered (No opportunity to meet the NQS descriptor).
+- 1. Interim Progress report Submit this report midway through the professional experience (Day 5). - Satisfactory Progress (SP): The PST is making satisfactory progress towards this Quality Area (QA) at the level indicated. - Working Towards (WT): The PST is working towards satisfactory progress towards this QA at the level indicated or has not yet had a suitable opportunity to demonstrate competence in this QA.
+In either case, this QA may require attention in the second half of the placement (but no additional documentation is required). - Cause for Concern (CC): The PST is not making satisfactory progress towards this QA at the level indicated.
+This QA will require focused attention in the second half of the placement and a Support Plan must be submitted along with the Interim Report. - 2.
+Final Report PSTs can be assessed as: - E Exceeds (NQS descriptor has been met above expectation) - M Met (NQS descriptor has been met) - NM Not Met (NQS descriptor has not been met) Please note: If a Pre-service Teacher is awarded a NM for any of the standards, they must receive an "UNSATISFACTORY". - NE Not Encountered (No opportunity to meet the NQS descriptor).
 Please note: Before providing a NE, please consider a supportive reflective discussion about the NQS focus area with the PST that will allow the PST to demonstrate their understanding of the NQS.
 This discussion will validate a Met (M) result for the NQS focus area.

 Please see the table below to see the expected progression of PSTs from EDU60052 (this unit) through to EDU60055 (final unit).
-PSTs are expected to meet the EDU60052 key indicators listed below which supervising teachers will find within the final report.
+PSTs are expected to meet the EDU60054 key indicators listed below which supervising teachers will find within the final report.